 Serbia leads the Western Balkan region in the production of chemicals, with substantial output centred around Pančevo and Šabac where petrochemical complexes produce ethylene, propylene high- and low-density polyethylene, ammonia-based fertilisers and other organic chemicals.
-The sector is inextricably linked to oil refining and gas extraction through Naftna Industrija Srbije (NIS), however, petrochemical products are not in-scope chemicals.
+The sector is inextricably linked to oil refining and gas extraction through Naftna Industrija Srbije (NIS).

-Serbia's chemical exports to the EU was 7.9% (EUR 1.5 billion) of Serbia's EUR 18.8 billion total exports to the EU in 2024.69 The shape of the chemical industry changed between 1990 and 2023 with the closure of ammonia and nitric acid plants around 2018 leading to a considerable decrease in CO2 and nitrous oxide (N2O) and the reduction of flaring at refineries which decreased fugitive GHG emissions from oil and natural gas systems (down 62%).70 These closures clearly impacted exports as can be seen in Figure 6 (the yellow labels) below.
+Serbia's chemical exports to the EU was 7.9% (EUR 1.5 billion) of Serbia's EUR 18.8 billion total exports to the EU in 2024.67 The shape of the chemical industry changed between 1990 and 2023 with the closure of ammonia and nitric acid plants around 2018 leading to a considerable decrease in CO2 and nitrous oxide (N2O) and the reduction of flaring at refineries which decreased fugitive GHG emissions from oil and natural gas systems (down 62%).68 These closures clearly impacted exports as can be seen (in the yellow labels) Figure 6 below.

-Decarbonization in Serbia's chemicals industry will depend on electrification of cracking units, green hydrogen substitution for ammonia, and potential CCUS deployment-technological pathways highlighted in recent sector studies.71 Furthermore, Serbia would also have to rapidly move away from burning low-quality lignite to generate electricity - which produced 670g of CO2 /kWh in 2024, significantly more than the EU average of 187g of CO2e /kWh72 - and extricate itself from its over-reliance on Russian gas.73 The carbon intensity of Serbia's exports is further driven by the indirect emissions from energy generation (Scope 2) and from suppliers' inputs (Scope 3).74 Integration into EU carbon regulation frameworks (including CBAM) will be a decisive factor in shaping Serbia's industrial transition.75
+Decarbonization in Serbia's chemicals industry will depend on electrification of cracking units, green hydrogen substitution for ammonia, and potential CCUS deployment-technological pathways highlighted in recent sector studies.69 Furthermore, Serbia would also have to rapidly move away from burning low-quality lignite to generate electricity - which produced 670g of CO2 /kWh in 2024, significantly more than the EU average of 187g of CO{2e} /kWh70 - and extricate itself from its over-reliance on Russian